masterneko/masterneko.github.io/docs/lexer-guide.md

 Space(text: " ", index: 1, line: 1, col: 2)
 ```

-It's important to note that the lexer is not concerned about converting number tokens into integers or floats.
+Note: that the lexer is not concerned about converting number tokens into integers or floats.
 This can be done later.
 The main purpose of a lexer is to group sequences of characters into categories.
 Type conversion is inherently context driven (eg. `float x = 42`, here `42` would depend on knownledge that `x` is a `float` to be converted properly).
 Deriving context and relationships between tokens is the role of a syntatical analyser not lexical analysis.

 The next character is parsed using `parse_plus` and a `Plus` token is produced and the scanner moves on.